serenity-is/docs/tutorials/movies/customizing_quick_search.md

 Before running these templates, please make sure that your solution builds successfully as templates uses your output DLL file (*MovieTutorial.Web.dll*) to generate code.

 After building your solution, click on *Build* menu, than *Transform All Templates*.

+### Running T4 Templates (ASP.NET Core Version)

+You don't have to transform templates in ASP.NET Core version.
+Serene does it automatically on build.

+Actually, there isn't any T4 file in ASP.NET Core version.

+So from now on, when we say transform templates, just build your project (if you use ASP.NET Core version).

+It is also possible to open a command prompt in project directory and type `dotnet sergen t` to transform templates manually.

+### Intellisense on TypeScript Code (After transforming templates)

 We can now use intellisense to replace hardcoded field names with compile time checked versions: